codinglabsong/food101-classifier-sagemaker-gradio-end2end/README.md

 3. Commit and push to the Space.
 Hugging Face will build and launch the app.
 4. View the hosted demo: [Food101 End-to-End Classifier](https://huggingface.co/spaces/codinglabsong/food101-end2end-classifier-sagemaker-gradio)

+## Preprocessing Consistency & Image Size Limit

+> **Important:**
+> The preprocessing pipeline (image resizing, cropping, normalization) **must be identical** between training and inference (including Gradio app or deployment).
+>
+> - All transforms should use parameters from `config/prod.yaml` (or your config file).
+> - The value of `img_size` used for training and inference must always be ≤ 256, since images are first resized so their short edge is 256 before center cropping.
+> - **Do not set `img_size` greater than 256.** This would result in errors or ineffective cropping during inference.

+**Best practice:**
+Update only your config file (not hardcoded values) when changing image size or normalization, and always reload configs in both training and inference code.

 ## Requirements
 - See `requirements.txt`